Residential Education Conduct Procedures

 - Examining your own behavior when confronted by another and to work toward resolving conflicts amiably.

-A decision may be appealed for the following two reasons: (1) New evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or could not have reasonably obtained at the time of the original hearing.
+A decision may be appealed for the following two reasons only: (1) New evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or could not have reasonably obtained at the time of the original hearing.
 (2) The sanction imposed is excessive or inappropriate.

 Your appeal letter must state supporting arguments for the grounds cited above.
 Supporting documentation and any other relevant information may be submitted along with your letter.